openworm/openworm_docs/faq.rst

 better understanding disease and health relevant to all organisms, including humans.
 When making a complex computer model, it is important to start where the data are the most complete.

-What does the worm do?
+What does the real worm do?
 ~~~~~~~~~~~~~~~~~~~~~~

 It has all sorts of behaviors!
 Some include: